camikazegreen/interview/README.md

 ### 10. Check the Changes on the New Site

 Use some web browsers to look at the new site in your test environment, checking that your changes work and have not broken anything else.
-The UA Demo Content module should be providing some pre-loaded test content that exercises most of the features that UA Quickstart includes.
+The UA Demo Content module should be providing some pre-loaded test content that exercises most of the features within UA Quickstart.

 ### 11. Push Your Issue Branch to Bitbucket